Project Details

 The second zoning type is C2 (Environmental Conservation).
 This zoning applies to most of the surrounding bushland areas.
 C2 land is continually assessed for bushfire risk and tree removal may occur periodically as part of this process.

 The renewal area is planned within the SP1 land, retaining the C2 land for the surrounding bushland.
-There will however need to be trees removed within the SP1 development area due to realignment of roads and new building footprints.
-We will endeavour to retain trees where we can and replace tree loss with newly planted trees.
-We will inform you of the tree removal plans as we progress through the detailed design, this will be included as part of the development application process.
+There will however need to be trees removed within the SP1 development area due to realignment of roads, upgraded fire safety measures and new building footprints.
+It is currently anticipated that approximately 500 trees will be removed on a staged basis over the life of the masterplan.
+We will endeavour to retain trees where we can and for every tree removed, 1.5 new trees will be planted.

 - How will I be notified that I will need to be relocated?